International Students

 This is an accordion element with a series of buttons that open and close related content panels.

-I am a non-US citizen but am already enrolled in a degree program in the US.
+I am a not a U.S. citizen but am already enrolled in a degree program in the United States.
 Do I need a visa?

 Do you already have an I-20 issued for your current institution?
 If so, then you won’t need a separate visa to attend a WISLI program.
 Please be sure to enter your information correctly in the WISLI application.

-I am a non-US citizen and am currently outside the US.
+I am not a U.S. citizen but am currently outside the United States.
 Do I need a visa?

 Nope!
-Once admitted, you just need to make plans to come to Madison for the summer.
+Once admitted, you just need to make plans to come to enroll in WISLI.

 Great question!
 If you will not be traveling to the US for your study, you will not need an I-20 or a visa to participate in the program.